jeremiah-joh/dslibc/docs/bst.md

 * `val_t` - type of value.
 * `cmp` - function that compares two keys and returns signed integer. it should returns negative integer if the first key is less than second, positive if the first key is greater than second, and zero if both keys have same value.
 * `malloc` - memory allocation, it's not necessary to be it in the standard library.
-* `realloc` - re-allocation, it's not necessary to be it in the standard library.
 * `free` - frees memory, it's not necessary to be it in the standard library.

 new